 - History of attempting more than one conservative methods of treatment that failed to relieve pain or heal the spinal condition

 Be sure to consider all risks and benefits of spine surgery before making your decision.

-What to Expect Following a Laminectomy
+What Should I Expect Following a Laminectomy?

 Patients are usually able to get out of bed within a few hours after surgery.
 However, you will be instructed to move your back only carefully and comfortably.
 Patients are able to return home when their medical condition is stable.

 Recovery time will depend on the extent of the surgery and personal situation.
 In general, after a minor laminectomy, most are usually able to return to light activity within a few weeks.
 If they also had a spinal fusion with their laminectomy, recovery time will be longer.
 Heavier work and activities should wait two to three months.

 It is imperative that you complete physical therapy as designated by the doctor to help ensure the best possible outcome from your laminectomy.